gavanderhoorn/rep/rep-xxxx.rst

 ``base_link`` may optionally have geometry assigned to it.

-No further special treatment of this frame is required, but making it the root of the ROS kinematic chain is strongly recommended (as this facilitates integration with other ROS tools and infrastructure).
+No further special treatment of this frame is required.

 Rationale: this is the standard ROS ``base_link`` frame, but used in the context of industrial robots.
+As this frame is by convention considered the start of a ROS kinematic (sub) chain, using it in the same way in models of serial manipulators is strongly recommended, as this facilitates integration with other ROS tools and infrastructure.

 base